dorzhey/tf_diffusion/README.md

 # Workplace for diffusion regulatory element design models

-This repository contains code related to running diffusion models for regulatory element design on single cell data
+This repository contains code related to running diffusion models for regulatory element design on single cell data.
+This is a show repo, original is private and belongs to mkarikomi

 Currently, the repo has 4 different models